camunda/camunda-docs-manual/site/src/documents/api-references/rest/group/members/delete.html.md

 ---

-Removes a memeber from a group.
+Removes a member from a group.

 Method